Main Menu (Mobile)- Block

 Biography

-My PhD at MIT was supervised by Sebastian Seung during which I developed machine learning methods for reconstructing the connectivity of neural circuits from 3d electron microscopic datasets.
-Led by Winfried Denk, we used these methods to map the circuitry of the inner plexiform layer of the mouse retina.
-These methods are also the "AI" that power EyeWire, a citizen-science project led by the Sebastian Seung, which uses crowd-sourcing to map a much larger volume of the mouse retina, also imaged by the Denk lab.
+My PhD at MIT was supervised by Sebastian Seung during which I developed AI methods for reconstructing the wiring diagram of the brain.
+In collaboration with Winfried Denk, we used these methods to map the inner plexiform layer of the mouse retina.
+These methods were the AI powering EyeWire, a citizen-science project led by the Sebastian Seung, which used crowd-sourcing to map a much larger volume of the mouse retina, also imaged by the Denk lab.

-During my postdoc at the incredible Gatsby Unit at University College London, I was advised by Peter Dayan and Michael Hausser.
+My postdoc at the incredible Gatsby Unit at University College London was advised by Peter Dayan and Michael Hausser.
 At UCL, I worked on building statistical models of large-scale neural activity recordings.
 I also drank a lot of tea.